 Recalling that the choice of the trimming coefficient may affect considerably the results we computed all tests with both 25% and 12.5% trimming, obtaining always very similar results.
 Examining the individual statistics (Table 7; to save space we report only the results for 12.5% trimming) we find extremely strong evidence of instability in Belgium, while most of the remaining statistics are not significant.
-The failure of the asymptotic tests to reject the hypothesis of stability for the individual countries is puzzling in view of the the graphical evidence, and the natural suspicion is that it may be merely due to the extremely low power to be expected from the tests with such a small sample size.
+The failure of the asymptotic tests to reject the hypothesis of stability for the individual countries is puzzling in view of the graphical evidence, and the natural suspicion is that it may be merely due to the extremely low power to be expected from the tests with such a small sample size.
 In fact, moving to the panel tests we can see (Table 8) that the means of all statistics suggest strong rejection of the null hypothesis of stability, with p-values smaller than 5% (actually zero for the MeanF and SupF statistics).
-Since this outcome may be due to the strong evidence for instability in Belgium it is important to look also at the medians.
-Here the evidence for rejection is weaker, with p-values between 10%and 15% for the L_c and MeanF.
+Since this outcome may be due to the strong evidence for instability in Belgium it is important to look also at the median of the individual statistics, which will not be influenced by a single case.
+Here the evidence for rejection is weaker, with p-values between 10%and 15% for the $L_c$ and MeanF.
 However, recalling (cf. Table 1B) that with a panel of 12 units power must be expected to be rather low, such p-values should nevertheless be regarded as small enough to grant rejection.
 We can thus appreciate how applying the panel procedure does grant a power gain with respect to the individual tests, allowing to reach the more plausible conclusion that in this group of countries investment and savings do seem to be linked by a long-run relationship, but this is likely to have changed over time at least once.

-The next natural step is to estimate models allowing for coefficient breaks at the estimated breakpoints $\hat{t}i^b = \arg\max(Sup\hat{F}i)$.
-Given the small time sample available these estimates should clearly be taken with great care.
-This is especially true when the break falls near the extremes of the sample, although for robustness sake break estimates under 25% trimming have been used (hence, the break estimates are constrained to fall in the interval 1971-1992).
-The results (reported in table 9) are indeed of some interest.
-In seven countries (Austria, Belgium, Germany, France, Ireland and Sweden, thus including two of the largest continental European economies), the retention ratio falls significantly after the break, consistently with the expectations of a progressive weakening of the long-run link between investments and savings in the advanced economies (Frankel, 1992).
-In the case of the United Kingdom the results are peculiar, as the retention ratio is negative before 1977 and turns positive afterwards.
-However, neither estimates are significant, suggesting that in this case there may not be an actual causal link of any relevance running from domestic savings to investment.
-This hypothesis is consistent with Kejriwal (2007), who using quarterly data over the 1957:1-2006:1 found no evidence for cointegration for this country.
-Finally, in the four remaining cases (Italy, Spain, Greece, Denmark), contrary to expectations, the retention ratio seems to increase.
-However, two remarks are in order: first, the associated coefficient is never significant (nor the individual stability statistics, with the exception of Greece); second, in two cases (Italy and Spain) the estimated break points falls at the extremes of the interval in which they are constrained to lie (respectively, 1970 and 1991).
-From Fig. 2 we know that this is typical of cases when no break actually took place.
-Unfortunately, with the available sample size no reliable conclusions for individual cases can be reached, so it is impossible to shed more light on the issue.
-Clearly, the great care invoked above is fully necessary.
+The next natural step is to estimate for each economy an investment-savings relationship allowing for coefficient breaks at the estimated break-points, $\hat{t}i^b = \arg\max(\hat{F}{it})$ :